CHURCHES WITHIN THE PRESENT

 1844.
 Historically, the church has been

-served by circuits that were based in New York and also included points in
+served by circuits that were based in New York and also included points in Warren

-Warren township, Bradford County PA.
+township, Bradford County PA.
+When the Wyoming Conference

-16. New Milford United
+9. New Milford First United Methodist Church

 Municipality: borough of New Milford